 Food Technology is concerned with securing optimum quality and quantity of the food supply.
 It is an interdisciplinary science with applications from areas of chemistry, biochemistry, biological technology, microbiology, agriculture, engineering, nutrition and commerce.
 There are full-time and part-time courses, leading to the award of the BSc (3060) and the BSc(Tech) (3070) degree respectively.
-First year courses in Food Technology are similar to first year of the Science and Mathematics course (3970) and transfer in either direction can usually be arranged at the end of first year subjects including physics, chemistry, mathematics and biology are eligible for selection for admission to the second year of the Food Technology course (3060).
+First year courses in Food Technology are similar to first year of the Science and Mathematics course (3970) and transfer in either direction can usually be arranged at the end of first year without loss of standing.
+Students who have completed first year subjects including physics, chemistry, mathematics and biology are eligible for selection for admission to the second year of the Food Technology course (3060).